EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/Python/bash/Flags cmd pip.md

 Install Options:
   -r, --requirement &lt;file&gt;    Install from the given requirements file.
 This option can be used multiple times.
   -c, --constraint &lt;file&gt;     Constrain versions using the given constraints file.
 This option can be used multiple times.
-  --no-deps                   Don&#39;t install package dependencies.
+  --no-deps                   Don't install package dependencies.
   --pre                       Include pre-release and development versions.
 By default, pip only finds stable versions.
   -e, --editable &lt;path/url&gt;   Install a project in editable mode (i.e. setuptools &quot;develop mode&quot;) from a local project path or a VCS url.
-  --dry-run                   Don&#39;t actually install anything, just print what would be.
-Can be used in combination with --ignore-installed to &#39;resolve&#39;
+  --dry-run                   Don't actually install anything, just print what would be.
+Can be used in combination with --ignore-installed to 'resolve'
                               the requirements.
   -t, --target &lt;dir&gt;          Install packages into &lt;dir&gt;.
 By default this will not replace existing files/folders in &lt;dir&gt;.
 Use --upgrade to replace
                               existing packages in &lt;dir&gt; with new versions.